soldatov-s/go-gpss/Readme.md

 Readme
 ========

-go-gpss is a framework based on conception GPSS (General Purpose Simulation System) It help quick and easy build model for simulation modeling
+go-gpss is a framework based on conception GPSS (General Purpose Simulation System).
+It help quick and easy build model for simulation modeling

 It include today few blocks: